istoa-eu/web/content/en/about.md

 pedagogical scenarios designed by educators within a dedicated learning environment.

-### Dynamic Knowledge Modules (DKM)
+### Dynamic Knowledge Model (DKM)

-The DKMs build upon this idea of knowledge scripting for **dynamic simulations**, also known as **micro-worlds**.
-Scripting is no longer done through simple parameters but via a script that offers greater flexibility.
-The DKMs incorporate the scripting work developed in our [Dr. Geo](http://gnu.org/s/dr-geo) project and their use in introductory [programming courses for secondary school students](https://gnu-drgeo.blogspot.com/search/label/DrGeoKid).
+The DKM build upon this idea of knowledge scripting for **dynamic simulations**, also known as **micro-worlds**.
+Customization is no longer done through simple parameters but via script that offers greater flexibility.
+The DKM incorporate the scripting work developed in our [Dr. Geo](http://gnu.org/s/dr-geo) project and their use in introductory [programming courses for secondary school students](https://gnu-drgeo.blogspot.com/search/label/DrGeoKid).